ivanmitic/incoded-notification-system/README.md

 Services contains all classes made to send notifications.
 It's done by Dispatcher class.
 Here's an example of releasing a notification:

 `NotificationDispatcher::release($user_id, $notification_code, $post_id);`

-*The usage of Notification System in the application can be found in the controller:*
-`~/resources/Humanity/Notifications/Controller/Website.php`